 Traveling the country with fellow figure skaters of similar backgrounds has been a gratifying experience, he said, and being part of the Disney family has changed him for the better.

 “It’s quite rewarding to be part of the show.
 After training for so many years and competing for so many years, I kind of have a different respect for skating and using my talents in a different way,” Mimidis said.
 “It’s really cool to work with other skaters who understand, and we share that and … learn from each other.
 I’m definitely more outgoing on the ice in my performances.
 I let myself go and get into characters more.
+It’s funny because after the shows, parents come up to us and tell us how their kids pretend play as if they are Disney characters on ice and this makes me very happy to hear.
+As long as the kids are having a good time, that’s all that matters.
 It’s not as stressful, because I don’t put pressure on myself to be perfect like I would in competitions.”